• Skip to primary navigation

 Favorite Quick and Easy MSPI Recipes

-In my Complete Guide to Breastfeeding the Baby with MSPI, I have compiled over 100 recipes that you can prep in under 15 minutes.
-They are all delicious, but this is just a sampling of some of my favorites.
+In my Complete Guide to Breastfeeding the Baby with MSPI (linked below), I have compiled over 100 recipes that you can prep in under 15 minutes.
+They are all delicious and quick and easy for new moms.
+This is just a sampling of some of my favorite dairy and soy free recipes.

 Classic, Fluffy Pancakes